gear-foundation/gear-wiki/docs/examples/Gaming/galactic-express.md

 ## Source code

-The source code of this example of Battleship Game smart contract and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/galactic-express](https://github.com/gear-foundation/dapps/tree/master/contracts/galactic-express).
+The source code of this example of Galactic-Express Game smart contract and the example of an implementation of its testing is available on [gear-foundation/dapp/contracts/galactic-express](https://github.com/gear-foundation/dapps/tree/master/contracts/galactic-express).

 See also an example of the smart contract testing implementation based on `gtest`: [gear-foundation/dapps/galactic-express/tests](https://github.com/gear-foundation/dapps/tree/master/contracts/galactic-express/tests).